emranB/python-algorithms-challenge/README.md

 - Knowledge of multiple algorithmic strategies.
 - Awareness of time/space complexity trade-offs.
 - Ability to communicate not just *what* the code does, but *why*.

-This README serves as both **technical documentation** and a guide to the interviewer.